killermann/samk.blog/content/2020/hot-take-dinners/index.md

 categories:
 - Better Humaning
 topics:
+- SJMD Book
+- How-To
 - Activism
-- Social Justice Dogma
-- SJMD Book
+- Public Thinking
 ---

 One of my friends came up with the idea of a "Hot Take Dinner" a few years ago.
 Since then, I've told lots of other people about it, and they've organized their own.